 The CSH takes the minimum requirements in Part L of the 2010 Building Regulations as its baseline.
 All improvements on this minimum standard are expressed in percentages.
-Code level 4 on energy requires that the dwellings achieve a 25% improvement on Part L of the 2010 Building Regulations.
-This has been achieved at this development by a highly efficient thermal envelope and the use of Solar Thermal Panelling, plus Class A Gas combi boilers with Gas Savers, to each unit.
+Code level 4 on energy, requires that the dwellings achieve a 25% improvement on Part L of the 2010 Building Regulations.
+This has been achieved at this development, by a highly efficient thermal envelope and the use of 3kw of Solar PV.
 There is a substantial reduction in the DER (dwelling emission rate) over the TER (target emission rate) in respect to a dwelling built to pass the Part L of the 2010 Building Regulations.

-- A. The Dwelling emission rate will be 25% better that the Target emission rate for all dwellings in accordance with the Building Regulations Approved Document Part L1A, 2010.
-This is demonstrated by the SAP ratings in the appendix. - B. The energy efficiency measures proposed have been achieved at this development by a highly efficient thermal envelope and the use of Solar Thermal Panelling to each apartment. - C. 100% of the dwellings will be compact and built using Modern Methods of Construction. - D. The expected water use will be 105 litres/person/day - E. There will be 100% provision for water butts to service the communal gardens.
+- A. The Dwelling emission rate will be 25% better that the Target emission rate for the dwelling in accordance with the Building Regulations Approved Document Part L1A, 2010.
+This is demonstrated by the SAP ratings (separately attached). - B. The energy efficiency measures proposed are Solar PV, and thermally efficient dwellings. - C. The dwellings will be compact and built using Modern Methods of Construction. - D. The expected water use will be 105 litres/person/day - E. There will be provision for a water butt to service the gardens.